guardian/modern-js-workshop/lessons/flow.md

 mistakes — like mistyped property names, out-of-order arguments, references to missing values, checks that never fail due to implicit conversions, and so on — and worse, unraveling assumption and guarantees in code written by others."

-In other words, Flow catch a large number of common bugs with few false positives and therefore gives the developer the confidence that her or his code is more robust.
+In other words, Flow catch a large number of common bugs with few false positives and therefore the developer is more confident that her or his code is more robust.

 ### Flow vs Typescript

 Typescript is a programming language which is a superset of Javascript.
 Additionally, it also adds static typing.
-There is an ongoing discussion about which option is better (Flow or typescript).
+There is an [ongoing discussion](https://news.ycombinator.com/item?id=11844574) about which option is better (Flow or typescript).
 Even though that decision abosolutly depends on the context of the project, it is fair to mention that according to [this paper](http://ttendency.cs.ucl.ac.uk/projects/type_study/documents/type_study.pdf) both have roughly equivalent power in their ability to detect bugs.